-The material weakness, which relate to internal control over financial reporting, that was identified is:
+The following material weakness, which relates to internal control over financial reporting, was identified for the Annual Report on Form 10-K for the year ended December 31, 2015, and has not been remediated:

 We did not maintain technical accounting knowledge, and training in the application of GAAP commensurate with our complexity and our financial accounting and reporting requirements.
 In connection with the audit of the December 31, 2015 consolidated financial statements a number of required adjustments were identified by our independent registered public accounting firm related to our December Offering of stock and warrants and the conversion of convertible debt.
 As a result, there is a reasonable possibility that material misstatements of the consolidated financial statements, including disclosures, will not be prevented or detected on a timely basis.